 Come and join Mark and Kirstie, Sam and Tui, and various family Ranger Bob Crompton and Sophie from Surrey Wildlife Trust for a fun packed day at the Farm to celebrate national Open Farm Sunday.
-Meet the animals, go on a tractor ride, watch Farmer Mark shearing the sheep and working the sheep dogs, visit the Back to Nature Farm
+Meet the animals, go on a tractor tour, watch Farmer Mark shearing the sheep and working the sheep dogs, visit the Back to Nature Farm